 On 19 January 2023 the Cabinet of Ministers met to debate and approve proposals for amending the Company and Consolidated Accounts Act (CCAA), which provide for extending the time limits set for small companies to file their financial statements (FS).
 The amendments are to cover FS prepared for the year ended on 31 December 2022 and later.
 The proposed extension is one month.

-This article summarises the provisions of tax laws and other legislation affecting the calculation of personal income tax (“PIT”), national social insurance (“NSI”) contributions and solidarity tax (“ST”) on wages and salaries in 2021.
+A new year, a new beginning!
+As usual, this article summarises the provisions of tax laws and other legislation affecting the calculation of national social insurance (NSI) contributions, solidarity tax (ST) and personal income tax (PIT) on wages and salaries in 2023.

 On 13 December 2022 the Cabinet of Ministers passed amendments to Rule No. 656 of 24 November 2015, setting a new monthly minimum wage for normal working hours and laying down procedures for calculating the minimum hourly tariff rate.
 The amendments are coming into force on 1 January 2023.

 Tax resident status prescribes a personal income tax (PIT) liability on your worldwide income in your tax residence country.
 You should carefully assess your tax resident status to avoid potential double taxation, if the tax authorities of two countries treat you as their tax resident.

 “By working closely with multiple executives and shareholders of both private and State-owned corporates, we have observed an increasing interest about the capital markets.
 Business leaders have become more ambitious and better aware of the myriad of benefits from attracting capital via the exchange.
 At PwC, we are confident that First North Certified Adviser status will allow us to provide a more diversified advice for our clients in the Baltic region and help navigate them in the journey of an intensified capital market activity,” highlights Raimonds Dauksts, Head of Advisory at PwC Latvia.